-- Campus-based managers: The reduction of campus-based management from over 10 to now 5 has created extremely light management oversight on a day-to-day basis.
+- Campus operations support: Social Media/Marketing- There has been an on-going need for many years to have dedicated support for social media and marketing specifically for the programs and services of the Petaluma campus.
+The lack of staff in this area has created inconsistent communication with our community and potential students and left a gap in potential student enrollment by telling our community who we are and what we have to offer.
+Project/Event Management: Now that operations are fully restored post-COVID and so many dedicated Petaluma staff positions (particularly the events and schedule technician, the Media Services manager, and the Facilities Operations manager) have been eliminated, the capacity for managing campus wide projects and events is extremely limited.
+Campus administration office coverage: With the recent elimination of a campus Administrative Assistant II position, we do not have adequate or consistent staffing to keep the campus admnistration office open for all normal business hours.
+Support through additional funds for temporary employees and/or permanent positions in the above three areas is being requested. - Campus-based managers: The reduction of campus-based management from over 10 to now 5 has created extremely light management oversight on a day-to-day basis.
 Managers with District responsibilities are on-site as needed, but do not retain responsibility for wider campus operations and With responsibilities that require travel to other sites and within the city, and with work-at-home options, the managers on site could literally be one.
 Campus administration continues to work to have a 'manager on duty' to at least retain one on-site-manager at all times who would be available in an emergency. - Student Services management: The elimination of the campus Student Services Dean resulted in splitting the Petaluma division into two managers.
 Despite the best efforts of these managers, the result has been a lack of cohesion and leadership at Petaluma Student Services.
-The Executive Dean has remained a part of the Student Services Cabinet to maintain division leadership. - Evening Administration, Emergency Management and Response: While the campus works hard to offer evening services at least one night a week, beyond that there is no managment or classified staff present after 5pm, typically.
+The Executive Dean has remained a part of the Student Services Cabinet to maintain division leadership.

+- Evening Administration, Emergency Management and Response: While the campus works hard to offer evening services at least one night a week, beyond that there is no management or classified staff present after 5pm, typically.
 The campus relies on District Police coverage during these times and for emergency response.
 However, District Police coverage is light and relies on Petaluma Police Department mutual aid for response to emergencies.
-This area is one of potential liability for the campus. - BCARE/student mental health response: The reduction in Student Health Services, including Student Psychological Services, has meant that faculty and staff have no resource in person to which they can refer students in crisis.
-While SPS plans to increase their presence to two days per week in Fal 2023, there is no resource for the other four days of instruction. - Cabinet representation: The demotion of the campus chief administrator from Vice President to Executive Dean also came with an absence from Cabinet level information.
-While the Executive Dean visits Cabinet one time out of eight per month, this position represents the only campus operational position that does not attend Cabinet.
+This area is one of potential liability for the campus. - Cabinet representation: The demotion of the campus chief administrator from Vice President to Executive Dean also came with an absence from Cabinet level information.
+While the Executive Dean visits Cabinet when invited, this position represents the only executive level daily operational position that does not attend Cabinet. - Academic Affairs administrative support: The unexpected elimination of an Administrative Assistant support Academic Affairs has also resulted in increase respsibility for the Academic Affairs Dean to now provide staffing and oversight to the Faculty Support office.
+Increased administrative support is needed in this area.